 Let $\mathbf{s}_{\mathbf{r}}=\mathbf{s}_{\mathbf{r}_1}\otimes \mathbf{s}_{\mathbf{r}_2}\otimes \mathbf{s}_{\mathbf{r}_3}$, which gives an isomorphism $W_{N,\mathbf{r}}\rightarrow V_{N,\mathbf{r}}$, and finally as in \cite{BSV} put

-As explained in detail in [\emph{loc.\,cit.}, $\S${3.2}], the class $\kappa_{N,\mathbf{r}}$ is closely related to the $p$-adic \'etale Abel--Jacobi image of the generalised Gross--Kudla--Schoen diagonal cycles on Kuga--Sato varieties studied in \cite{DR1}.
+As explained in detail in [\emph{loc.\,cit.}, $\S${3.2}], the class $\kappa_{N,\mathbf{r}}$ is closely related to the $p$-adic \'etale Abel--Jacobi image of the generalized Gross--Kudla--Schoen diagonal cycles on Kuga--Sato varieties studied in \cite{DR1}.

-\begin{prop} For a prime number $\ell$ and a positive integer $m$, if $(m\ell,pN)=1$ then
+\begin{prop} For a prime number $\ell$ and a positive integer $m$, if $(m\ell,N)=1$ then

 where

 If $(\ell,m)=1$ then we also have

 \end{prop}